-Q: How have you changed since the first time you ran against our disgraced mayor, Doug Gaul?
+Q: How have you changed since the first time you ran against former Mayor, Doug Gaul?

-A: Three years ago, I came barreling onto the scene and turned-off many ears with my direct approach.
+A: In 2019, I came barreling onto the scene and turned-off many ears with my direct approach.
 In my naivety, I underestimated the power of perception being louder than truth and although I was honest, the noise silenced my message.
 Now, I make an effort to separate my feelings as much as possible when explaining the awakenings of community interest, to allow others the opportunity to come to their own conclusions from the facts presented.

 Q: What is the purpose of the City Council?
 In other words what is the job/responsibility of the City Council?

 A: It is our duty as citizens be active in our democracy by electing representation who will facilitate municipal governmental functions of balancing the budget, creating reasonable policies, and management of one employee, the City Manager.
 The duty of Council is to uphold the laws of the land, represent the best interests of the people, establish the standards of a unified vision, respect boundaries, and hold accountable those who fall short of the expectations.
 The responsibility of Council is to provide complete answers to their constituents.

 Q: If you received a $1 million grant to use for the city any way you wanted, what would you do with it and why?

 A: This question threw me for a loop because the chances of it being an actuality are low.
 Grants are not usually for an amount this high, are matched by the City, and for a specific project.
 For fun, if Hutto had $1M dropped in the bank, I'd lobby to spend $500K toward the general fund, $300K to reserves, and $200K to parks for recreational activities.

 Q: In your opinion, what are Hutto's greatest strength and weakness?